winstonjs/winston/README.md

 // Inherit from `winston-transport` so you can take advantage
 // of the base functionality and `.exceptions.handle()`.
 //
-module.exports = class YourCustomTransport extends Transport {
+class YourCustomTransport extends Transport {
   constructor(opts) {
     super(opts);
     //